xi/apca-introduction/analysis.md

 ### Historical context

-Lightness (L) is a measure for the perceived amount of light.
+Lightness (J) is a measure for the perceived amount of light.
 Luminance (Y) is a measure for the physical amount of light.
 In order to understand perceived contrast, we first have to understand the relationship between luminance and lightness.